Vivo Full Bed vs Zero and Sync Hybrid

 Zero on its own can be too powerful for some players, while Sync alone might not provide enough pop.

-Together, they create a middle ground that's more forgiving.
+Together, they create a middle ground that's more controllable and forgiving.

-The good thing about this setup is you get crazy snapback from both strings.
+The good thing about this setup is you get lots of snapback from both strings.
 The slippery nature of Zero and Sync creates more string movement and spin potential.

 Performance Comparison